Probing the partition function for temperature-dependent potentials with nested sampling: The quantum partition function in the path-integral formalism

 \subsubsection{Choice of the upper and lower bounds of the parameters}

 With the change of variables presented above, the temperature $\tilde{\beta}$ affects the distance between the replicas and the centroid. \texttt{Nested\_fit} requires that we fix a pre-determined interval in which the parameters evolve: for high $\tilde{\beta}$ (low temperatures), the replicas can go further from the centroid than for low $\tilde{\beta}$ (high temperatures).
 Hence, choosing the lower and upper bounds of the parameters is not as straightforward as for the direct method.
 Indeed, without transformation, we simply take all replicas to be in an identical box of fixed size.
 With the transformation, the centroid is also placed in a box of fixed size.
 The difficulty arises when choosing the bounds for the $\Tilde{\boldsymbol{y}}_i$, that is, the position of the replicas relative to the centroid.
 Indeed, if $\Tilde{\boldsymbol{y}}_i$ is in a cubic box of side $a$ centered in 0, then the corresponding replica $\boldsymbol{x}_i$ is in a cubic box of size $a\lambda_P(\tilde{\beta}) $ centered in $\Bar{\boldsymbol{x}}$: the volume of space that is sampled by the replicas therefore depends on the temperature.
+The impact of the parameter transformation on the selection of the box size is represented in Figure \mbox{\ref{fig_rep_param_transf}}.
 We will indicate how to choose these bounds in practice for the two examples studied in this work: the quantum harmonic potential and Lennard-Jones clusters.